|

 LOTUS:

-English name derived from the flower name.
+English name derived from the flower name, from Latin lotus, from

 LOU:

-English unisex nickname for Louis and Louise,
+English unisex short form of French Louis and Louise,

 both meaning "famous warrior."